uccser/cs-unplugged/docs/source/author/topics.rst

 .. _adding-topics-content-learning-outcomes-curriculum-links:

-Adding learning outcomes and/or curriculum links
+Adding Learning Outcomes and/or Curriculum Links
 ------------------------------------------------------------------------------

 You can add a new programming exercise by following this flowchart.